By: Hermann Glockl, Founder of FCS Food on the Corner Society

 The wishes, desires and purpose of the Society are:

-1) To glorify God by making a contribution toward helping to fulfill the Great Commission in the downtown, eastside of Vancouver, B.C.
+1) To glorify God by making a contribution toward helping to fulfil the Great Commission in the downtown, east-side of Vancouver, B.C.

 2) To help any individual in need of food.
 We will try to provide the needy with good, nutritious food, consisting of soup, sandwiches, coffee and sweets.
 This is to take care of the immediate need.
 We also try to provide each needy person with some food to take home, as long as the supply lasts.